ShivamJoker/SES-Tracker-UI/about.md

 	- External ID
 - sts:AssumeRole (1 hour by default)

+Here's a flow diagram to better explain what's happening under the hood:
 ```mermaid
 graph TD
  A(SES Configuration Set) --> B(All SES events are selected there)